You could be shipping orders out to customers quicker and more efficiently. But if you’re not tracking warehouse performance, you’ll never know how.

 They allow you to set a benchmark for month-on-month improvements.
 And help identify areas that (when combined with a solid procedure and Warehouse Management System) will have a direct effect on both overall business costs and customer satisfaction.

-In this post, we go through seven of the most important warehouse KPIs.
-Use these to measure warehouse efficiency month-by-month and identify areas for improvement going forward.
+So in this post, we go through seven of the most important warehouse KPI examples you need to start tracking now.

 Download a printable version

 Want a hard copy of these warehouse KPIs?
 Download a PDF version to print, read offline or share with co-workers.

 A warehouse operation all starts with actually receiving and booking in incoming stock.

 This may seem a pretty mundane area at first thought.
 But it can get tricky when considering it can involve receiving:

 - Multiple new stock deliveries each week.

 - Customer returns of good items.